codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 If the environment is not functioning correctly for your own application, make sure that the port exposed by Codefresh in the *Launch settings* is the one that is actually used in your application as an HTTP endpoint.

-To find your existing on-demand environments, click *Docker Swarm* `->` *Environments* on the left part of the screen.
+To find your existing on-demand environments, click *Compositions* `->` *Running Compositions* on the left part of the screen.
 You will get a list of your active environments.
 You can see details such as:

 * Which branch is this environment from
 * Which Git commit represents this environment